Bobby Chawla

 Ajay Bobby Chawla (born 2 December 1982) is a Danish cricketer.
 Chawla is a right-handed batsman who bowls leg break.
-He was born at Frederiksberg, Frederiksberg Municipality.
+He was born at Frederiksberg in 1982.
+Chawla is a right-handed batsman and a leg-break bowler.

-Having played cricket since he was nine and represented Denmark at Under-19 level, Chawla made his full debut for Denmark in a List A match against the Durham Cricket Board in the English domestic one-day tournament, the 2000 NatWest Trophy.
-In that same year he played in the European Championships in Scotland.
+Having played cricket since he was nine and represented Denmark at the under-19 level, Chawla made his full debut for Denmark in a List A match against the Durham Cricket Board in the English domestic one-day tournament, the 2000 NatWest Trophy.
+In that same year, he played in the European Championships in Scotland.
 The following year, he played for Denmark in the 2001 ICC Trophy in Canada, making six appearances.
 In August 2001, he played his second List A match, against Suffolk in the 1st round of the 2002 Cheltenham & Gloucester Trophy, which was played in 2001 to avoid fixture congestion.
 A further List A appearance came the following year in the 1st round of the 2003 Cheltenham & Gloucester Trophy against the Leicestershire Cricket Board, played to the same arrangement as the previous season's fixture.
 Two further appearances in that format followed, in the 2004 Cheltenham & Gloucester Trophy against Wales Minor Counties and in the 2005 Cheltenham & Gloucester Trophy against Northamptonshire at Svanholm Park, Brøndby.
 This was Denmark's last appearance in English domestic one-day cricket, with all their prior results having been mostly heavy defeats.